-The truth is that, deep in our hearts, we don't fully trust that God is in control of every single thing in our life and that He will make all things work for our ultimate eternal good.
+The truth is that, deep in our hearts, we don't fully trust that God is in control of every single thing in our lives and that He will make all things work for our ultimate eternal good.

-If things are not working out for you, may be God is working on your character or He is trying to draw you still closer to Him or He is trying to increase and build your faith, for which you will be thankful later.
+If things are not working out for you, maybe God is working on your character or He is trying to draw you still closer to Him or He is trying to increase and build your faith, for which you will be thankful later.

 The devil wants to upset you and steal your joy by encouraging self-pity, while God wants you to trust in Him and do what you can do for God's kingdom during this period of time.
 Things will change (even if it is only in heaven), while the devil will say it will never.
 The devil will want you to be near-sighted, but God wants you to look beyond the earthly life.
 In the light of eternity, your current reason for self-pity is nothing.

 You upset the devil when you keep thanking and praising God, despite your many troubles.
-You get rewards in heaven and a powerful testimony on earth when you stand firm in faith and good works, amidst the trials.
+You get rewards in heaven and powerful testimony on earth when you stand firm in faith and good works, amidst the trials.

 Romans 8:28 - And we know that all things work together for good to them that love God, to them who are the called according to his purpose.